 During cooking food, you normally use the oscillatory motion or circular motion.
 For instance, when you stir a cake batter or tea, the mixture will tend to follow a circular path that is equidistant from a central point.

 In fact, there is a lot of mechanical equipment invented to perform the same purpose.
 For instance, for better performance, there are several blades introduced to serve the same function.
 We also use this concept in a Salad Spinner.

 Confused?
 Okay, let me explain…!!!
 Boomerang is a captivating phenomenon that is very exciting.
-This is because you have to throw something and comes back to you after following a curved path.
-The curved motion is a motion that segregates into a curvilinear motion.
+This is because you have to throw something that comes back to you after following a curved path.
+Curved motion is a motion that segregates into a curvilinear motion.